 Medications that may pose a toxic effect to healthcare workers if improperly handled have been identified by the NIOSH.
+New laws have been enacted to ensure the safety of health care workers when handling these medications.
 Some medications on this list were not previously considered hazardous so please take time to familiarize yourself with the changes.
 The list of drugs administered at BHLex that have been identified by USP 800 as hazardous can be found in BEN.
 Type "USP 800 Tool Kit" into the search bar in the top right hand corner.
 These changes will go into effect at BHLex in February, 2023

-Group 1 Hazardous drug - Yellow require PPE for handling by everyone
+Group 1 Hazardous drug - Yellow require PPE for handling